aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    especially favourable trait to facilitate species and mate recognition when closely-related species have sympatric breeding ranges.

+   True thrushes (genus: _Turdus_) are an exceptionally diverse genus of passerine birds consisting of about ~86 species distributed across the globe (Fig. 1).
+Plumage sexual dimorphism and migratory behaviors vary substantially between species and have evolved multiple times in thrushes across the world [@clement2000; @nagy2019].
+Interestingly, there have been several documented cases of hybridization in _Turdus_ thrushes, and there is a large hybird zone between four _Turdus_ species (_T. atrogularis_, _T. eunomus_, _T. naumanni_, _T. ruficollis_) in north-central Asia [@mccarthy2006], indicating that some sympatric _Turdus_ species interbreed.
+Therefore, the true thrushes are an ideal passerine clade for examining the species recognition hypothesis for plumage sexual dimorphism.

    Overall, ecological conditions that increase the time and degree of difficulty in finding a suitable conspecific mate should select for phenotypic traits that reliably signal species and sex identity.
 Taken together, repeated findings across various bird lineages of greater plumage dichromatism in species that